Observation of a Dislocation Related Interfacial Friction Mechanism in Mobile Solid $^4$He: Results and Discussion

 Here, $\eta$ and $W_{0}$ are fitting parameters.
-This particular form describes the velocity of dislocations during climb via vacancy emission/absorption by jogs \cite{Lothe}.
-The energy $W_0$ is the characteristic energy scale associated with this process.
+This particular form describes the rate at which dislocations move during climb via vacancy emission/absorption by jogs \cite{a027}.
+The energy $W_0$ is the characteristic energy scale associated with this dissipative process.
 In figure \ref{fig:ampvsT} we show the fit of the temperature dependence of $\theta_{0}$ for a typical set of data, here for an hcp crystal grown at 1.83K and cooled by 0.15K steps down to 0.5K.
 The different sets of data are for different values of the external torque.
-Equation \ref{eq:theta0} with $\gamma_{2}$ given by equation \ref{eq:gamma2T} fits our data very well over the whole temperature range (0.5K-1.8K), over 2 orders of magnitude in the driving torque, and for all the crystals which analyzed in this work.
-Figure \ref{fig:E0} shows the values of $W_{0}$ for all the crystals.
-We found that these values fall into two groups.
-For hcp crystals grown using commercially pure $^4$He we find $W_0\sim$3.0K at small stress.
-For crystals grown initially as bcc or from a $^3$He-$^4$He mixture, $W_0\sim$5.8K.
-The fact that $W_{0}$ takes only two distinct values indicates that crystals grown by the same procedure grow with a very similar orientation.
-At the same token, crystals grown by different procedures have somewhat different orientations and a different value of $W_{0}$.
-For completeness, we have also tried other functional forms for $\gamma_{2}$, including among others an Arrhenius type exponential dependence and a power law in temperature.
-The extended temperature range over which we can fit the data enabled us to clearly discriminate between the various forms, and state that none of these fit the data nearly as well.
+Equation \ref{eq:theta0} with $\gamma_{2}$ given by equation \ref{eq:gamma2T} fits our data very well over the whole temperature range (0.5K-1.8K), over 2 orders of magnitude in the driving torque, and for all the crystals which were used in this work.